lhgiang040504/JobHelper/README.md

-# CV Information Extraction
+# Job Resume Matching Project

-This project extracts structured information from CVs using FastAPI and LangChain.
+- This project extracts structured information from CVs and JDs using FastAPI and LangChain.
+- Use the extracted information to determine the number of CVs that match the job descriptions.

 ## Prerequisites